the-strawhecker-group/aim/docs/README.md

 Once acquired, the ID Token must be sent in the `Authorization` HTTP Header as a `Bearer` token.

-As ID Tokens are short lived (1 hour as of writing), a new one must be fetched before expiration and replaced in requests to the API.
+As ID Tokens are short lived, a new one must be fetched before expiration and replaced in requests to the API.
 ID Tokens are [JSON Web Tokens](https://jwt.io/), so any standard JWT libary can be used to decode them and inspect the `exp` entry for a Unix timestamp after which the token will be rejected by the API.
 A number of JWT libraries are referenced in the link above.

 ### Obtain an ID Token

-In order to obtain an ID Token, we'll use the `id_token` url from the [Discovery document](#api-discovery), which allows us to exchange our Refresh Token for a fresh ID Token.
+In order to obtain an ID Token, use the `id_token` url from the [Discovery document](#api-discovery), which allows us to exchange our Refresh Token for a fresh ID Token.

 <a class="id_token-url"></a>

-We'll make a POST request with the following payload, injecting the Refresh Token as specified: `{"grant_type": "refresh_token", "refresh_token": <API Key>}`.
-We'll extract the `id_token` field from the response, which contains the ID Token, which can then be sent to the API.
+Make a POST request with the following payload, injecting the Refresh Token as specified: `{"grant_type": "refresh_token", "refresh_token": <API Key>}`.
+Extract the `id_token` field from the response, which contains the ID Token, which can then be sent to the API.

 For example, with `curl` to make the request and `jq` to extract the field: